MPMpublic/LatticeSound2D_publ/README.txt

 multithread code for mixed oscillation modes in Lattice Thermal Quantum Field Theory of phonons.
-It can simulate the sound, vibration or noise propagation inside a 2 dimensional lattice initialized with different materials of different shapes.
+It can simulate the sound, vibration or noise propagation inside a 2 dimensional lattice initialized with different materials of different shapes, fully coupled with electromagnetic field.

 Theory ensures that scaling is performed in such a way as to maintain the results at the correct resonance frequencies, so that the behavior of the aggregates reflects a